 A more recent incident in the history of Fleetwood Museum was when it was threatened with closure.

-In November Lancashire County Council announced that funding would be withdrawn for the Museum from April 2016 as part of wider cost-cutting measures.
+In November 2015, Lancashire County Council announced that funding would be withdrawn for the Museum from April 2016.
+Despite having provided the museum with operational Trust volunteers for the previous eleven years, it was part of wider cost-cutting measures.

 The people of Fleetwood weren’t having any of that!
-A public campaign ran, spearheaded by Fleetwood Town Council, and the Museum lives to see another day.
+A public campaign spearheaded by Fleetwood Town Council made sure the Museum lived to see another day.

 More about Fleetwood Museum